alteredco/tech-degree-project-3/README.md

 Git clone https://github.com/alteredco/tech-degree-project-3.git
 ______________
 # Features:
-validating user input and providing helpful error messages when the user enters invalid information into the form fields.

 Within this project, the form is "progressively enhanced" with javascript to add customized and conditional behavior and interactivity.